SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/Storyboards.md

        - `customModule`: `String` — The custom module of the scene (absent if no custom class)
        - `baseType`: `String` — The base class type of the scene if not custom (absent if class is a custom class).
           Possible values include 'ViewController', 'NavigationController', 'TableViewController'…
+       - `type`: `String` — The fully qualified type of the scene (custom class, or base type prefixed with platform class prefix such as `UI`)
+       - `module`: `String` — The module of the scene, could be the value of `customModule`, or of an internal module such as GLKit depending on the base type (can be empty)
     - `segues`: `Array` - List of segues
        - `identifier`: `String` — The segue identifier
        - `customClass`: `String` — The custom class of the segue (absent if generic UIStoryboardSegue)
        - `customModule`: `String` — The custom module of the segue (absent if no custom segue class)
+       - `type`: `String` — The fully qualified type of the segue (custom class, or base type prefixed with platform class prefix such as `UI`)
+       - `module`: `String` — The module of the segue, could be the value of `customModule`, or of an internal module such as GLKit depending on the base type (can be empty)